arxeiss/resampler.php/docs/README.md

 # Documentation HTML Template
 A Sample HTML Documentation Template for Wordpress Themes, HTML Templates and Plugins.
 Built with Bootstrap 3.
+Documentation was modified by Pavel Kutáč: https://github.com/arxeiss

 ## Installation
 Download the package as ZIP and edit the HTML and CSS as you like.